kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Assembly_Instructions/README.md

 __Usage:__
 - Line color recognition
 - counting the current number of revolutions.

+__Logic judgment:__
+- When color sensor read the line color ,it will send the value to Jetson Nano ,then Jetson Nano will compare the current value and the setting value ,if the current value is lower ,vehicle will turn left because this means that it has detected a blue line.
+On the contrary, if it is greater than the set value and less than the white value, it indicates an orange line, and a right turn is required.
  </td>
     <td>
 <img src="./img/TCS34725.png" width = "200" height = "" alt="TCS34725  RGB color sensor" align=center />